 That’s why I’ll walk you through what to look for in a beginner kayak, step by step.

-Then I’m going to suggest a few popular and highly rated beginner kayaks that you can get started with quickly, and easily.
+Then I’m going to suggest a few popular and top rated beginner kayaks that you can get started with quickly, and easily.

-Quick Answer: The 7 Best Kayaks For Beginners
+Quick Answer: The 7 Best Rated Kayaks For Beginners

 - Ocean Kayak 12-Feet Malibu Tandem Beginner Kayak

-- Old Town Canoes & Kayaks Heron Kids Kayak
+- Old Town Canoes & Kayaks Heron Junior Kayak

 Beginner Kayak Reviews